tttmmmyyyy/fixlang/std_doc/Std.md

 ### `borrow : (a -> b) -> Std::FFI::Destructor a -> b`

 Borrow the contained value.

 `borrow(worker, dtor)` calls `worker` on the contained value captured by `dtor`, and returns the value returned by `worker`.

 It is guaranteed that the `dtor` is alive during the call of `worker`.
-In other words, the `worker` receives the contained value on which the destructor is not called yet.
+In other words, the `worker` receives the contained value for which the destructor is not called yet.

 ### `make : a -> (a -> ()) -> Std::FFI::Destructor a`